-Assets were previously valued every three years, but the Council has now moved to a two year revaluation cycle.
+Assets are valued every three years, but a once-off valuation will occur in 2017 to align valuations with the Long Term Plan cycle.
 Historic asset valuations reports are held with the Council.

 The Council was due to revalue the assets as at end June 2011, however due to the small number of changes made to the networks since the 2009 valuations, the decision was made to defer the valuation until the end of June 2012.